iLert/docs/integrations/sensu.md

 ```

 * Open the Sensu web UI to see the events the `file_exists` check is generating.
 Visit [http://127.0.0.1:3000](http://127.0.0.1:3000), and log in as the admin user (created during initialization when you installed the Sensu backend).
 The failing check’s events will be listed on the **Events** page.
-* The Alert should be created on the Sensu Alert Source on iLert's side as well
+* The Alert should be created on the Sensu Alert Source on ilert's side as well
-* To complete your workflow, restore the file that you removed so Sensu sends a resolution to iLert:
+* To complete your workflow, restore the file that you removed so Sensu sends a resolution to ilert:

 ```
 touch /tmp/my-file.txt